touchhowling/touchhowling/README.md

 Welcome to my GitHub profile!

 🔭 I'm currently working on exciting projects that involve leveraging artificial intelligence and machine learning to solve real-world problems.

-🌱 I'm passionate about learning new technologies and frameworks, and I constantly strive to expand my knowledge and skills in the field of computer science.

 💡 My repositories showcase my work in various domains, including image processing, data analysis, web development, and more.